+Client: Kylie

+Parent(s): Chele

+PT/OT/Supplier: Demetrius Trujillo (Numotion)

-Client: Kylie Parent(s): Chele PT/OT/Supplier: Bert Lindholm (Numotion) Location: Cody, WY
+Location: Cody, WY

-Kylie is a young woman lives in Wyoming and works in the theatre.
+Kylie is a young woman who lives in Wyoming and works in the theatre.
 Kylie has cerebral palsy and has used a power wheelchair and speech generating device since a young age.
-She has recently started using dynamic seating.

 On her power chair, Kylie uses a Seating Dynamics Dynamic Rocker Back interface (DRBi), Seating Dynamics Dynamic Footrests and a Stealth Products Dynamic Head Support (tone deflector).
-On her manual wheelchair, Kylie has Miller's dynamic coil springs on her footrest hangers.
+On her manual wheelchair, Kylie has both a Seating Dynamics Dynamic Rocker Back interface and Dynamic Footrests.